-Hire a caricature artist or caricaturist.
 A caricature artist refers to a special style of a portrait artist.
 A caricature is a portrait or depiction of real-life people.
 They are not cartoon fabrications of fictional characters.
-A caricature artist exaggerates the essences or features of the subject while keeping enough information so the subject is still recognizable.
+A caricature artist exaggerates the essence or features of the subject while keeping enough information so the subject is still recognizable.

-Goofyfaces.com offers digital caricatures and traditional caricatures from caricaturist and locations around the united states.
-We specialize in event and wedding caricatures.
-We have a convenient search to tool to help you find a caricature artist in your town click here.
+Goofyfaces.com offers digital caricatures and traditional caricatures from experiencedcaricaturists for event locations around the united states.
+Our artists specialize in event and wedding caricatures.
+We have a convenient search tool to help you find a caricature artist in your town click here.

 Not long ago, when editorial cartoonists started to feature caricatures of well-known people and political figures just before the turn of the century, artists had limited space to tell their story.
 Due to this fact, they would emphasize the subjects face so the readers would recognize them.
 Next, they would add a body doing an activity which would illustrate what their subject was up to.
 The bodies were not as important as recognizing the face, so artists would reduce them.